 First, you need to know exactly where your corner post will go.
 Use stakes and a string line to map out your fence perimeter.
 Place a stake precisely where the center of your corner post should be.
 This visual guide is your best friend for keeping everything straight and aligned.
 Before you even think about digging, take a moment to step back and double-check your layout.
 Make sure your lines are straight and your corners are at the correct angles.
 A little extra measuring now saves a lot of frustration later.

-Dig the Hole
+Step 2: Dig the Post Hole

 Your corner post needs a deep, solid foundation to stand up to wind and pressure.
 As a general rule, the hole should be about three times the width of the post and one-third as deep as the post is tall.
 For an 8-foot post, aim for a hole that’s about 30-32 inches deep.
 According to experts at The Ranching Guide, “Deep corner post holes and reliable bracing methods… are important for preventing leaning and shifting.”
 This depth gives the post the stability it needs to anchor the entire fence line, especially in Anaheim’s varied soil conditions.

-Position and Secure the Post
+Step 3: Set and Secure the Corner Post

 Once the hole is dug, carefully place the post inside.
 Use a level on two adjacent sides to make sure it’s perfectly plumb, or vertically straight.
 This is a step you can’t afford to rush.
 An off-kilter corner post will throw off the alignment of your entire fence.
 As the pros at Fence Armor note, “Properly installing posts will save time and money in the long run by preventing unnecessary repairs and replacements.”
 Use temporary braces made from scrap wood to hold the post securely in its plumb position while you prepare to add concrete.